bomberstudios/me/_posts/2020-01-09-happy-birthday-rafa.md

 date: 2020-01-09
 tags: life, friends, birthday
 ---
+> This post was initially written in Spanish, a few years ago.
+I rescued it from my Facebook page, something I hope to do with most of the stuff I've written there over the years.
+I'm not entirely happy with my translation, so the original is at the bottom.

 It was the summer of 2003.
 The heat was unbearable in Barcelona (like every summer, basically).
 I made my debut as a public speaker in a minuscule room at an office in Aribau street.
 In front of a bunch of unknown people, I spoke about a tool I had made to help with my programming.